tobiste/tectonicr-app/README.md

 # tectonicr-app
-Graphical user interface to tectonicr
+Graphical user interface to [tectonicr]{https://tobiste.github.io/tectonicr/}

 ## Run in browser:
 https://tobiste.shinyapps.io/tectonicr-app/

 (no need to install R and tectonicr)

 ## Run in RStudio